Field Trip Planning Considerations

 When you arrive, review proper conduct and expectations with your children.
 Make sure you have plans for lunch or snacks if the field trip is lengthy.
 Children get grumpy and distracted when they are hungry.

 Need a little more help?
-This is the perfect place to jot down your plans (perfect if you are planning for a group!)
+The Virginia Field Trip Planner is the perfect place to jot down your plans (perfect if you are planning for a group!)